-- 6.3.6 To further examine this divergence of theory and reality, AECOM was appointed in 2022 to undertake more detailed site masterplans.
+6.3.6 To further examine this divergence of theory and reality, AECOM was appointed in 2022 to undertake more detailed site masterplans.
 The aim of this study was to provide more detailed design work for selected urban sites in Colne.
-This work looked at how such design work and constraints would influence more detailed site development appraisal. - 6.3.7 For plan-making purposes, questions of suitability, availability, developability and deliverability are not a simple case of meeting all definitions at one particular moment in time.
+This work looked at how such design work and constraints would influence more detailed site development appraisal.
+SHLAA references, where available, are included after each site allocation.
+Site capacities are based on a notional 30 dwellings per hectare - this is not a commitment to final site capacity.

+- 6.3.7 For plan-making purposes, questions of suitability, availability, developability and deliverability are not a simple case of meeting all definitions at one particular moment in time.
 Some sites may meet all four definitions, some may only be suitable for development.
-Based on the available evidence, the final list of sites included in Policy

-CNDP6 are all considered suitable for development.
+Based on the available evidence, the final list of sites included in Policy CNDP6 are all considered suitable for development.
 Some are available, the others have a reasonable prospect of becoming available over the plan period.
 Similarly, over the plan period, the AECOM masterplanning work, and historic site development activity, shows that the sites are developable over the plan period.
 The biggest question is "are sites deliverable?" i.e. do they have a "realistic prospect that housing will be delivered on the site within five years" (NPPF, Glossary, page 66).
-For some sites, this may undoubtedly be the case but, for others, issues remain over viability, although this does not mean that they are not suitable and cannot be delivered with changing market conditions over the plan period to 2030.

-- 6.3.8 Also affecting final site selection has been the Strategic Environmental Assessment (SEA)/Habitat Regulation Assessment (HRA) screening.
+For some sites, this may undoubtedly be the case but, for others, issues remain over viability, although this does not mean that they are not suitable and cannot be delivered with changing market conditions over the plan period to 2030. - 6.3.8 Also affecting final site selection has been the Strategic Environmental Assessment (SEA)/Habitat Regulation Assessment (HRA) screening.
 Firstly, the Environment Agency objected to sites considered to be at risk of flooding; these have been removed from the final list of selected sites, even though the owners of at least one such site have challenged the flood risk zone categorisation.
 The Town Council concluded that it would support their development, even though these are not included in Policy CNDP6, provided a future developer could resolve the flood risk issue.
 Secondly, Historic England objected on the basis of heritage impact.
 The Town Council has addressed these concerns through an updated Heritage Impact Assessment and concluded that "any impact is minimal, or where it is not this can be overcome by suitable mitigation that can be addressed at the development management stage, using existing development plan policy, and, in time, policy set through the CNDP.
-This will include, for the first time, the identification of non-designated heritage assets in the CNDP." - 6.3.9 The final site assessment 2022 has identified the sites listed in Policy CNDP6.
-These sites, alongside completions to date and extant commitments, help to provide land for at least 782 new homes.
-This is a significant step in helping to meet strategic planning policy, particularly the PLPCS development requirement that, as has been described in para.
-6.3.2, will more than likely be revised downwards based on the Standard Method figure of 142 dwellings per annum.
-If, as expected, the development requirement is revised significantly, the Town Council will seek a partial review of the CNDP's Policy CNDP6.
-In the meantime, the allocated Policy CNDP6 sites will come forward and, as has happened in the recent past, particularly in a former manufacturing town such as Colne, windfall sites and building conversions will also continue to come forward.
-(Table 3).
+This will include, for the first time, the identification of non-designated heritage assets in the CNDP." - 6.3.9 Table 3 confirms the supply position in Colne.
+It accounts for completions, existing commitments, and housing site allocations in the neighbourhood area.
+It confirms the general conformity of the plan with the strategic policies of the PLPCS, ensuring a sustainable pattern of development for Colne and Pendle as a whole.

-Table 3 Meeting the Housing Requirement in Colne (figures as of January 2022).
+Table 3 Meeting the Housing Requirement in Colne (figures as of March 2023).

-A. Overall housing requirement 2011-2030 (reduced from 1,003 due to the re-occupation of long-term empty homes) 952
+A. Overall housing requirement 2011-2030 (reduced to take account of re-occupation of long-term empty homes) 1,109

 To be achieved by:

-B. Completions (January 2022) 286
+B. Completions 647

-C. Commitments (January 2022) 341
+C1.
+Commitments - Colne 151

+C2.
+Commitments - Anticipated delivery at Trough Laithe broken down between the M65 Corridor settlements 119

-D. Allocated sites (Policy CNDP6) 147
+D. Allocated sites (Policy CNDP6) 60

-B+C+D 782
+Supply: B+C1+C2+D 977